 In fact, the above details make this something of a wingtip and brogue hybrid.
 As our guide to wingtips explains, the lack of pinking is a characteristic of these, which are sometimes referred to as “austerity brogues”.
 Meanwhile, the perforations are as you’d expect from the full brogue.

-Finally, the orange stitching found on the Dianite sole as well as the matching lining was a wonderful touch for a mild pop of colour.
+Finally, the orange stitching found on the Dainite sole as well as the matching lining was a wonderful touch for a mild pop of colour.
 Like the outside, the leather is made from a premium calfskin that’s soft and supple in all the right areas.

 For the true shoe enthusiasts out there, you’ll be delighted to know that this premium boot is also made with a 360° Goodyear welt.
 This labour-intensive technique offers unparalleled durability and the possibility of regularly resoling the shoe during its lifetime.

-However, the Dianite sole is such a sturdy and robust addition that it would be hard to imagine that this will be needed.
+However, the Dainite sole is such a sturdy and robust addition that it would be hard to imagine that this will be needed.
 Personally, I used to prefer leather soles for their authenticity.
 Yet having now tried two pairs of shoes from Allen Edmonds, you can consider me converted!
 With their extra grip and durability, I’ll be staying firmly on the ground with fewer trips to the cobbler.